 Addressing the conflictual nature of the urban space

-Many participants shared that following the violent uprising, they have decided to address the conflictual aspects of the urban space, constructing de facto a space that acknowledges its' political nature.
-These participants strove to learn from the events and believed they have surfaced the need to address urban issues such as discrimination against the Arab population and the Jewish-Arab encounter in the context of the national conflict.
-This perception is illustrated in the words of a Jewish participant:
+Many participants shared that, following the violent unrest, they decided to address the conflictual aspects of the urban space, de facto constructing a space that acknowledges its own political nature.
+These participants strove to learn from the events and believed the unrest brought to the surface the need to address urban issues such as discrimination against the Arab population and the nature of Jewish-Arab encounters in the context of the national conflict.
+This opinion was expressed by one Jewish participant in the following terms:

-"[Following the eruptions] I think there are big issues we need to address […] to talk about the conflict […] it is very hard […] [but] perhaps these eruptions illustrate […] that we need to talk about [….] identities, and feelings of oppressions ".
+[Following the unrest] I think there are serious issues we need to address […] to talk about the conflict […] it is very hard […] [but] perhaps these eruptions of violence illustrate […] that we need to talk about [….] identities and feelings of oppression.

-This participant, like others, believed that following the uprising community practice within a mixed city cannot avoid the conflict and its' implications.
-Participants became engaged in political, controversial issues related to the Jewish-Arab shared existence in the city.
-For example, some participants organized dialogue meetings regarding the violent events to allow Jewish and Arab residents to process feelings and discuss continued shared lives in the city.
-Some of them expressed their hope that the dialogue would lead to Jewish-Arab community initiatives, as illustrated in the words of an Arab participant:
+This participant, like others, believed that, following the uprising, community practice within a mixed city cannot avoid the topic of the conflict and its implications.
+Participants became engaged in political, controversial issues related to Jewish-Arab coexistence in their cities.
+For example, some participants organised dialogue meetings regarding the violent events to allow Jewish and Arab residents to process feelings and discuss continued peaceful co-existence in the city.
+Some of them expressed their hope that the dialogue would lead to Jewish-Arab community initiatives.
+An Arab participant said in this regard:

-"[We initiated] Jewish-Arab dialogue meetings, where we share experiences, fears, hopes and thoughts in response to the crisis the city has been through […] the goal is to facilitate an open conversation where everyone can raise their voices, meet the 'other' and to promote shared initiatives […] that would address the shared existence in the city."
+[We initiated] Jewish-Arab dialogue meetings, where we share experiences, fears, hopes and thoughts in response to the crisis the city has been through […] the goal is to facilitate an open conversation where everyone can raise their voices, meet the ‘other’ and to promote shared initiatives […] that would address the shared existence in the city.

 Other participants shared that they decided to initiate community activities to better prepare for future violent events.
-Many of them indicated that there was no formal policy regarding their role within such events, leaving them confused and helpless.
-Hence, several participants expressed their intention to initiate formal guidelines for community practice in conflict ridden violent events.
-Furthermore a few participants decided to organize activities to mitigate future tensions between the two population, such as organizing a group of Jewish and Arab local leaders, that would intervene in times of crisis.
+Many of them indicated that there was no formal policy regarding their role in the event of unrest and that this left them confused and helpless.
+For this reason, several participants expressed their intention to establish formal guidelines for community practice in the context of violent events in the community.
+Furthermore, a few participants decided to organise activities to mitigate future tensions between the two populations, such as organising a group of Jewish and Arab local leaders that would intervene in times of crisis.

-Other participants shared that they decided to develop projects focusing on the Arab population in the city, to strengthen their sense of belonging and address their multiple needs.
-Among the examples emerged in the interviews were promoting additional community work in Arab neighborhoods and organizing meetings with Arab local leaders to hear about the community's needs.
+Other participants shared that they decided to develop projects focusing on the Arab population in the city aimed at strengthening their sense of belonging and addressing their many needs.
+Among the examples that emerged in the interviews were promoting additional community work in Arab neighbourhoods and organising meetings with Arab local leaders to hear about the community’s needs.

 Discussion